istais/reflectshield/README.md

 ##The ReflectShield protects from:

 * Reflected Cross Site Scripting Attacks: Non-persistent XSS issues, which occur when the web application blindly echos parts of the HTTP request in the respective HTTP response’s HTML.
 In order to successfully exploit a reflected XSS vulnerability, the adversary has to trick the victim into sending a fabricated HTTP request.
 This can be done by, for instance, sending the victim a malicious link, or including a hidden Iframe into an attacker controlled page.

+* SQL Injection Attacks: Injection issues, in which SQL commands are injected into data-plane input in order to effect the execution of predefined SQL commands.
+Currently, ReflectShield is able to detect injections in "mysql_query" and "mysqli_query" functions.

 ___